CurveDocs/curve-docs/docs/contributing/vyper-style.md

 When writing Vyper code we follow these conventions:

 ## Compiler Version
 We use `vyper==0.4.x` as our compiler version, where `x` is any valid patch version.
 Old repos should be updated to the latest version when possible.

+Always declare the version explicitly because not doing so will lead to using compiler version is available in the virtual environment leading to unexpected behavior changes.

+Use `pragma version x.y.z` to specify which which version to use, do not use `@version x.y.z` as this is not consistent with other `pragma` directive we might use.

+Always pin a specific version of the compiler, do not use ranges (i.e. `>=0.4.0`).

 ## Naming Conventions

 ### Storage Variables

 - Storage variables should be named in `snake_case`.

 ### Import Conventions